MA Handbook 2010-2011

 The Master of Arts Program in English Department of English Belmont University 2010-2011

 Welcome to the Department of English at Belmont University and to the Master of Arts Program in English.
 This Handbook, along with the Graduate Bulletin, provides information you will need as a student in the program.
 The Bulletin states university policies governing academic programs and campus life; this handbook duplicates some of that information, but is focused on the M.A. in particular, serving as a guide to the procedures and resources of our curriculum.
-If you have questions about any of the information in this Handbook or the Bulletin, please contact Dr. Annette Sisson, Director of Graduate English Studies, at firstname.lastname@example.org or (615) 460-6803.
+If you have questions about any of the information in this Handbook or the Bulletin, please contact Dr. Annette Sisson, Director of Graduate English Studies, or call (615) 460-6803.